S3-working-group/s3-practical-guide/docs/all.md

 **A plan for how to develop more effective ways of accounting for a domain, agreed between delegator and delegatee.**

-The development plan may be created for a person in a role, or for a team (e.g. a department, _circle_ or _open domain_).
+The development plan may be created for a person in a role, or for a team (e.g. a department, _circle_ or _open team_).

 Development may happen in the form of refining the _description of the driver_ and the <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domain</dfn>, making amendments to <dfn data-info="Strategy: A high level approach for how people will create value to successfully account for a domain.">strategy</dfn>, or new or updated agreements and specific actions to be taken, either within the domain of the delegator, or the domain of the delegatee.